marimor62/Lab-Data_wrangling-/README.md

 # Lab | Data cleaning and wrangling

-For this lab, we will be using the Marketing Customer Value Analysis database from before.
+For this lab, we will be using the Marketing Customer Value Analysis database from before (marketing_customer_analysis.csv)

 ## Instructions
 This lab will focus on data cleaning and wrangling, this is a crucial step in the EDA process.